tschoof/blog/_posts/2015-06-14-update-podcasts.md

 ## Podcasting Community
-Anyway, the first Podcaster Meetup in Hamburg happened, and I think that's one of the ways the community can continue (or: start, for the cyncics out there) to develop this unique and awesome medium.
+Anyway, the first **Podcaster Meetup in Hamburg** happened, and I think that's one of the ways the community can continue (or: start, for the cyncics out there) to develop this unique and awesome medium.
 If you are even only slightly interested in Podcasts and live in or around Hamburg, I urge you to keep an eye on the [meetup group](http://podcasting.meetup.com/cities/de/hamburg/).

-And for non-meatspace meetups, there is [*Sendegate*](https://sendegate.de/), a forum-like place for discussions for the German podcast community.
+And for non-meatspace meetups, there is [*Sendegate*](https://sendegate.de/), a **forum-like place for discussions for the German podcast community**.
 When I first came across *Sendegate*, it seemed only to be concerned with Podlove-related stuff, but it turns out that's not true.
 Same here: If you're interested at all, give it a try!

 ## A Recommendation